edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

 * Compare work and discuss with partner to see how similar your code is.
 If not the same, work together to make it the same and valid and discuss.

 # Copyright
-Rutgers Coding Boot Camp (C) 2015.
+Coding Boot Camp (C) 2015.
 All Rights Reserved.